percyperezdante/percyperezdante.github.io/README.md

 # How to build this site.

+# About this repository

+This is a very basic and simple site that was built using [Hugo](https://gohugo.io/) and [Grav](https://learn.getgrav.org/16).
+The theme I used is called [Hugo learn theme](https://learn.netlify.com/en/).
+I decide to use these technologies due to my interest in goland and [markdowns](https://learn.netlify.com/en/cont/markdown/), but also my curiosity to know how Hugo and Grav works.

 # How to build and publish this site.

 The steps to build and publish are as follow: